 If a canine attack is severe enough to be fatal, the deceased’s family members could file a wrongful death lawsuit and seek damages for the loss of their loved one.
 Our legal team could assess a Kenosha resident’s damages and negotiate a fair settlement with the dog’s owner or their insurance company.

-Wisconsin Statute of Limitations for Dog Bite Claims
+What is the Wisconsin Statute of Limitations for Dog Bite Claims?

 Consult a Kenosha Dog Bite Attorney

 Dog attacks can cause severe harm.
 Injured victims may require need immediate medical care, including sutures, rabies or tetanus vaccinations, and medications for infections and pain.